 Any animal introduced to a new habitat must compete for resources with the wildlife that lives there which increases an animals' stress, and its likelihood to have a conflict.
+Many This is why removing attractants, using deterrents, and hazing habituated coyotes is key.

-Many wildlife species are territorial and will vigorously defend their territories against others; animals without established territories are at an immediate disadvantage and their odds of survival are compromised.
+wildlife species are territorial and will vigorously defend their territories against others; animals without established territories are at an immediate disadvantage and their odds of survival are compromised.